smizell/smizell.com-old/source/weblog/2013-11-28-rails-isn-t-really-restful.html.markdown

 This is all very confusing to keep straight.
 If you don't understand that a collection of items and items themselves are different resources, you'll end up completely missing the idea of having a collection resource, and if you're like me and think like I did, you'll just make a JSON list of item resources.

 Why does Rails have to do this with its interpretation of web resources?
-Why is the MVC architecture even there if it complicates things so much?
+Why is the MVC architecture there if it complicates things so much?

 ## Conclusion